--Member of core team
+- -Member of core team

--Attends core meetings
+- -Attends core meetings

--Attends Rtl review meetings with teacher
+- -Attends Rtl review meetings with teacher

--Helps develop Tier II and Tier III academic and behavior plans
+- -Helps develop Tier II and Tier III academic and behavior plans

--Develops agenda for MTSS meetings
+- -Develops agenda for MTSS meetings

--Responsible for gathering attendance data
+- -Responsible for gathering attendance data

--Responsible for gathering behavior data
+- -Responsible for gathering behavior data

--Graphs students' progress monitoring data
+- -Graphs students' progress monitoring data

--Participates in gap analysis
+- -Participates in gap analysis

--Makes the MTSS team aware of health/medical conditions that may impact learning
+- -Makes the MTSS team aware of health/medical conditions that may impact learning

--Takes minutes during the meeting
+- -Takes minutes during the meeting

--Provides the minutes of the meetings to all MTSS members in a timely fashion
+- -Provides the minutes of the meetings to all MTSS members in a timely fashion

--Files paperwork for Rtl students into the Rtl folder
+- -Files paperwork for Rtl students into the Rtl folder

--Updates data into the Rtl digital database
+- -Updates data into the Rtl digital database

--Schedules meetings to review Rtl plans with teachers
+- -Schedules meetings to review Rtl plans with teachers

--Performs speech and language screenings
+- -Performs speech and language screenings

--Performs vision and hearing screenings
+- -Performs vision and hearing screenings

--Sends home referrals based on vision and hearing needs
+- -Sends home referrals based on vision and hearing needs

--Refers students/parents to appropriate community resources
+- -Refers students/parents to appropriate community resources

--Participates in parent conferences
+- -Participates in parent conferences

--Performs classroom observations
+- -Performs classroom observations

--Develops progress monitoring probes
+- -Develops progress monitoring probes

--Reviews school wide progress monitoring information
+- -Reviews school wide progress monitoring information

--Conducts guidance lessons based on specific areas of need
+- -Conducts guidance lessons based on specific areas of need

--Provides training to staff/teachers on Rtl procedures, progress monitoring and related interventions and maximize desired student outcomes.
+- -Provides training to staff/teachers on Rtl procedures, progress monitoring and related interventions

+- -Finalizes Rtl referral packet and submits to LEA

+Describe the process through which school leadership identifies and aligns all available resources (e.g., personnel, instructional, curricular) in order to meet the needs of all students and maximize desired student outcomes.
 Include the methodology for coordinating and supplementing federal, state and local funds, services and programs.
 Provide the person(s) responsible, frequency of meetings, how an inventory of resources is maintained and any problem-solving activities used to determine how to apply resources for the highest impact